godarklight/concorde/ReadmeConcorde-jbsim.txt

 -----------------------
 - nav must be accurate until 0 ft AGL : KSFO 28R, RJAA 34L are correct;
-  but EGLL 27R, KJFK 22L are wrong : to land at these airports, set /controls/autoflight/real-nav to false, by "= a".
+  but EGLL 27R, KJFK 22L are wrong : to land at these airports, set /controls/autoflight/real-nav to false, by "ctrl-I a".

 Known problems sound
 --------------------
+- once 1 engine is shutdown, Concorde-sound.xml engines are mute, if not idle.
 - ATIS volume (VHF) changed only at the frequency swap.
+- exception through OpenAL errors (low hardware ?) means too many sounds : remove for example engine start/shutdown or external sounds.

 Known problems OSG
 ------------------